-Also, a system structure can be developed with the function and failure analysis editor, called the FFA Editor for short.
+A system structure can also be developed with the function and failure analysis editor (called FFA Editor for short).

-The FFA Editor represents the elements of a system structure in a compact form which is similar to the view style seen in Windows Explorer.
+The FFA Editor represents the elements of a system structure in a compact tree form that is similar to the view style seen in Windows Explorer.
 It is possible to represent more information on the screen in the FFA Editor than in the graphical representation of the structure editor.